hyperledger/besu-docs/docs/public-networks/concepts/data-storage-formats.md

 ### Storage requirements

 Forest mode uses significantly more memory than Bonsai.
-With an [archive node](../get-started/connect/sync-node.md#run-an-archive-node), forest mode uses an estimated 12 TB of storage, while Bonsai uses an estimated 1100 GB of storage.
 With a [full node](../get-started/connect/sync-node.md#run-a-full-node), forest mode uses an estimated 750 GB of storage, while Bonsai uses an estimated 650 GB of storage.
+[Archive nodes](../get-started/connect/sync-node.md#run-an-archive-node) must use forest mode, which uses an estimated 12 TB of storage.

 ### Accessing data